Cubs vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have won 60% of the games this season when they were the moneyline favorite (45-30).
+- The Cubs have come away with 27 wins in the 59 contests they have been listed as the underdogs in this season.

-- Chicago has a 6-3 record (winning 66.7% of its games) when it has played as moneyline favorites of -185 or shorter.
+- Chicago is 23-25 this season when entering a game as the underdog by -105 or more on the moneyline.

-- Based on this matchup's moneyline, the Cubs have an implied win probability of 64.9%.
+- The Cubs have an implied victory probability of 51.2% according to the moneyline set for this matchup.

-- Chicago has had an over/under set by oddsmakers 140 times, and have combined with opponents to go over the total in 72 of those games (72-64-4).
+- So far this season, Chicago and its opponents have hit the over in 72 of its 141 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!